-Students are expected to meet all financial obligations when they fall due.
-Auburn University at Montgomery reserves the right to deny admission or to drop any student who fails to meet promptly his financial obligations to the University.
-It is each student's responsibility to keep informed of all registration and fee payment dates, deadlines and other requirements by referring to the official university calendar.
+Students are expected to meet all financial obligations when due.
+Auburn University at Montgomery reserves the right to deny admission or to drop any student who fails to promptly meet financial obligations to the University.
+It is each student's responsibility to be informed of all registration and fee payment dates, deadlines and other requirements by referring to the official University calendar.
 Where necessary, students should inform their parents of the deadline dates and the necessity for meeting them.